LIDILE/VizLing/README.md

 First integrated version of all scripts.
 One program runs the pre-processing and metrics computation scripts.
 The visualisation script is run separately.

+18/12/2019
+Fully integrated pipeline including text import from Moodle assignment zip file to creating vizualisations in rada mode.
+Simplified metrics and created explanations to read each metric.

 ## Credits, License and citations